Muzikie/service/services/template/README.md

-# Lisk Service Template
+# Klayr Service Template

-The Template service is an abstract service that all of Lisk Service services are inherited from.
+The Template service is an abstract service that all of Klayr Service services are inherited from.
 It allows all services to share a similar interface and design pattern.
 Its purpose is to reduce code duplication and increase consistency between each service, hence simplifying code maintenance and testing.

 > Note that this installation instruction is required only for development activities.
-For a regular Lisk Service user, the official [documentation](https://lisk.com/documentation/lisk-service/) is sufficient to run an instance.
+For a regular Klayr Service user, the official [documentation](https://klayr.xyz/documentation/klayr-service/) is sufficient to run an instance.
 The global readme file present in the root directory describes how to run all the microservices simultaneously.

 ## Installation